zio/zio-webhooks/docs/index.md

 ---
-id: about_index
+id: index
-title:  "About ZIO Webhooks"
+title: "Introduction to ZIO Webhooks"
+sidebar_label: "ZIO Webhooks"
 ---

-A microlibrary for reliable and persistent webhook delivery.
+ZIO Webhooks is a microlibrary for reliable and persistent webhook delivery.

 Below is a state diagram for each webhook handled by a server.
 Note that there aren't any initial or final states as the server doesn't manage the entire